nikbearbrown/mba-economics/chapters/01-welcome-to-economics.md

 **Exercise 5 — Find where the model breaks.** Ask an LLM to name one assumption built into the simple circular flow diagram that, if removed, would change the answer to an interesting economic question.
 Evaluate its answer: is the assumption it names genuinely baked into the model, and is the question it raises genuinely interesting?
 Then find a second assumption the LLM missed and pose it yourself.

-## What comes next

-Chapter 2 — Choice in a World of Scarcity turns scarcity into a formal model: the production possibilities frontier, the budget constraint, opportunity cost made precise.
-Chapter 3 — Demand and Supply introduces the workhorse model of price determination, the most-used tool in microeconomics.
-From there we will spend most of the first half of the book inside microeconomics — consumer choice, firm production, market structures — before turning to the macroeconomic view from Chapter 19 onward.
-Each chapter is a tool.
-Some you will use often.
-Some rarely.
-All of them are means; the end is to look at the world and see, where most people see noise, the shape of choice under scarcity.

-**What would change my mind.** The central claim of this chapter — that specialization plus trade is the dominant mechanism behind modern wealth — would need revision if large historical economies achieved comparable per-capita output without much specialization or trade.
-As far as the historical record shows, none has.

-**Still puzzling.** I do not fully understand why coordination by decentralized markets works as well as it does.
-The theoretical answer is that prices aggregate information.
-The empirical answer is that markets sometimes fail badly.
-Where exactly the boundary sits between "market does this well" and "market fails here" is what we will spend the back half of the book chipping at without fully settling.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 1: Welcome to Economics (Policy Brief Project)

 **Project:** Policy Brief — pick one contestable policy in this chapter and analyze it across all 34 chapters of the book.
 Final deliverable: a 6,000–10,000 word policy brief that applies the discipline of economic reasoning to a real, decidable question.
 **What you're building this chapter:** the project's foundation — your chosen policy, the framing question, and the opportunity-cost frame that anchors everything that follows.
 **Tool:** **Claude Project** — create one called "Policy Brief — [Your Policy]."
 Every later chapter adds a section to the brief inside this Project.

 ---